High blood pressure diet for Indians: a DASH-adapted complete guide

 Half the adults I work with over 35 either have high blood pressure or are about to.
 Most don't know it.
 The ones who do often think their tablet is doing all the work and what they eat is a side conversation.

 It isn't.
 Diet built around your medication can shift blood pressure 5 to 15 mmHg on its own — sometimes enough to change how many tablets you need, almost always enough to change your long-term risk of stroke, heart attack and kidney disease.
 The diet has to be specific.
 Generic "eat healthy" doesn't move the needle.
-The pattern that does is called DASH, and it adapts cleanly to an Indian kitchen if you know what to swap.
+The pattern that does is called DASH, it is the single most-studied diet in the history of hypertension research, and it adapts cleanly to an Indian kitchen if you know what to swap.

 This is the honest guide.
-No miracle reversals, no fear-mongering, no telling you to stop your medication.
+No miracle reversals, no fear-mongering, no telling you to stop your medication — just what the evidence actually shows, translated into a real Indian plate.

 The hypertension reality in India

 India is in the middle of a hypertension wave.
-Recent national surveys show roughly one in four Indian adults has elevated blood pressure.
-Among urban adults over 40, the figure is higher.
+The ICMR-INDIAB study — the largest metabolic-health survey ever run in India, published in The Lancet Diabetes & Endocrinology in 2023 — found 35.5% of Indian adults have hypertension, alongside 11.4% with diabetes and 28.6% with generalised obesity.
+That's roughly one in three adults, and among urban adults over 40 the figure is higher still.
 The majority who have it either don't know, or know and aren't well-controlled.

 Two things follow.
 First, you cannot self-diagnose by how you feel.
 You need it measured properly, on more than one occasion, by a healthcare professional.
 A single high reading doesn't equal hypertension; a pattern does.
 Second, if your doctor has prescribed medication, it is not optional.
 Diet and lifestyle work alongside prescribed treatment, often well enough that your doctor can reduce the dose over time — but that's their call, not a blog post's.